CHARLESTON — A state budget impasse looms like a tornadic storm cloud, viewable for everyone as it approaches but stoppable by no human measure.

 “As things continued to matriculate through, it’s like, ‘Holy smokes, this is some serious stuff that really impacts a lot of what we’re doing.’”

 On July 1, 2015, the state of Illinois officially stepped into a budget impasse.
-It lasted until August 31, 2017 — 793 days — and was finest example of its government's proclivity for prolonged incongruity.
+It lasted until August 31, 2017 — 793 days — and was finest example of its government's proclivity for prolonged discord.

 Without a budget, Illinois’ public universities could not receive state funding.
 At flagship institutions such as the University of Illinois, it failed to cause even a minor tremor.
 Down the ladder rungs, though, institutions like Eastern Illinois suffered through drastic cuts in state funding, a critical part of a mid-size, “directional” state school’s revenue.